 Marina explains her concept "The range consists of E14 and E27 screw bases and 5 bulb shapes which are clearly visible through the transparent packaging that helps immediately understand what type of a LED bulb you need.
 The packages are coded with 3 colours depending on color temperature in Kelvin: white packaging colour is for natural light, yellow colour is for warm light and the blue one is for cold light.
 Also the typography on the front side of the packaging supports the idea of transparancy and includes the short main information about the LED bulbs: a LED type, color temperature, a screw base and watts.
 On the reverse side all the technical characteristics are written in detail."

-John Miziolek, President of Reset Branding says "This concept is a wonderful use of materials that really adds some visual interest to a commoditized category.
+John Miziolek, Sales Leader at Reset Branding says "This concept is a wonderful use of materials that really adds some visual interest to a commoditized category.
 It simplifies consumer choice and provides clarity for sku differentiation."

-John is also the host and Executive Producer of Design Masters Canada, an iTunes featured podcast that focuses on the best design and branding talent across North America.
+John is also the host of Design Masters Canada, an iTunes featured free podcast that focuses on the best design and branding talent across North America.
 John regularly features student work on his design website dedicated to the practice of design, called The Next Gen Designers.

 After 133 years of selling its fine jewellery out of “intimidating” stores replete with oppressive dark wood, Montreal’s Birks Group Inc. decided to go in a new direction.